Oscar Peterson: Duos, trios, and quartets

 According to an interview with Norman Granz, Granz heard a radio program broadcasting from a local club while taking a cab to the Montreal airport.
 He was so impressed that he told the driver to take him to the club so he could meet the pianist.
 Granz had seen Peterson before this but was underwhelmed.
 In 1949, he introduced Peterson in New York City at a Jazz at the Philharmonic concert at Carnegie Hall.
 He remained Peterson's manager for most of his career.
 This was more than a managerial relationship; Peterson praised Granz for standing up for him and other black jazz musicians in the segregationist south US of the 1950s and 1960s.
 In the documentary video Music in the Key of Oscar, Peterson tells how Granz stood up to a gun-toting Southern policeman who wanted to stop the trio from using whites-only taxis.

 In 1950, Peterson worked in a duo with double bassist Ray Brown.

-Two years later, they added guitarist Barney Kessel.
-Then Herb Ellis stepped in after Kessel grew weary of touring.
+In the early 1950s, he began performing with Brown and drummer Charlie Smith as the Oscar Peterson Trio.
+Shortly afterward Smith was replaced by swing guitarist Irving Ashby, who had been a member of the Nat King Cole Trio.
+Ashby was soon replaced by Barney Kessel, then Herb Ellis stepped in in 1953 after Kessel grew weary of touring.
 The trio remained together from 1953 to 1958, often touring with Jazz at the Philharmonic.

 By 1956, Peterson's performances were also showcased on national radio networks by Ben Selvin within the RCA Thesaurus transcriptions library.

-Peterson also worked in duos with Sam Jones, Niels-Henning Ørsted Pedersen, Joe Pass, Irving Ashby, Count Basie, and Herbie Hancock.

 He considered the trio with Brown and Ellis "the most stimulating" and productive setting for public performances and studio recordings.
-In the early 1950s, he began performing with Brown and drummer Charlie Smith as the Oscar Peterson Trio.
-Shortly afterwards, Smith was replaced by guitarist Irving Ashby, who had been a member of the Nat King Cole Trio.
-Ashby, who was a swing guitarist, was soon replaced by Kessel.

 Their last recording, On the Town with the Oscar Peterson Trio, recorded live at the Town Tavern in Toronto, captured a remarkable degree of emotional as well as musical understanding among three players.

 When Ellis departed in 1958, they hired drummer Ed Thigpen because they felt no guitarist could compare to Ellis.
 Brown and Thigpen worked with Peterson on his albums Night Train (1963) and Canadiana Suite (1965).
 Both Brown and Thigpen left in 1965 and were replaced by bassist Sam Jones and drummer Louis Hayes (and later, drummer Bobby Durham).
 The trio performed together until 1970.
 In 1969, Peterson recorded Motions and Emotions with orchestral arrangements of "Yesterday" and "Eleanor Rigby" by The Beatles.
 In the fall of 1970, Peterson's trio released the album Tristeza on Piano.
 Jones and Durham left in 1970.